-- In episode 2, while the pilots still have hope that Hiroto is still alive, the viewers are "treated" to a conversation between Billy's brother and another pilot about what to do with his remains.
+In episode 2, while the pilots still have hope that Hiroto is still alive, the viewers are "treated" to a conversation between Dustin and Keith about what to do with his remains.
 Said remains fit inside a very small cooler.
 If there was any hope left for us it was brutally crushed.

 The human army dropping bombs on unarmed civilians that have already surrendered and Maya being forced to shoot down the Human Army bomber certainly counts.